Mastering Movement & Aim: Overwatch 2's Dynamic Battlegrounds

-Aim is a fundamental skill in Overwatch 2, yet many players struggle to translate practice into in-game performance.
-With the recent Community Crafted hero adjustments and competitive updates, focusing on efficient training is more crucial than ever.
+Aim is a fundamental skill in Overwatch 2, yet many players struggle to translate practice into reliable in-game performance.
+With recent hero balance changes and competitive updates, focusing on efficient training methods is more crucial than ever.
 This guide provides a strategic approach to improving your aim and mechanics, from foundational techniques to advanced precision.

 Aim Trainer vs. In-Game Practice Efficiency